usgs/MapIO/README.md

 For Developers
 --------------

+Versioning will work as follows:

+Lead developers will set tags using the "git tag" command.
+The version number will consist of the tag plus the number of commits since that tag, thusly:
+Tag 1.1
+Number of commits since tag 1.1: 7
+Version number = 1.1.7

 To contribute, follow the standard git fork/clone/pull-request development methodology.
 Also, it might be nice if you contact the author(s) before doing so.